zainab-nooh/modern-js-lab/exercise/README.md

 This function is still going to return the number `5`.
 The default value of `1` on `numA` will be overridden by the passed in value of `2`.

-#### Exercise

-Create a function that takes two parameters, `noun` and `adjective`, both with the following respective default values `cat` and `white`.
-The function should log a sentence `'The cat is white.'` by default.
-The function substitutes the appropriate parameters when supplied arguments.

 ### Ternary Operator